TERMS AND CONDITIONS

 What You Can't Do

 Don't use our website to harass anyone, spread malware, attempt to hack our systems, or engage in illegal activity.
-Don't impersonate us or pretend to represent Right To Parent Action, Inc without authorization.
+Don't impersonate us or pretend to represent Right To Parent Action, Inc. or Right to Parent, LLC without authorization.
 Don't scrape our website with bots or automated tools to harvest data (though search engines can index our public content).

 Don't submit false information when signing petitions or contacting elected officials through our platform.
 We're fighting for authenticity and truth, and that starts with our own supporters being honest about who they are.